dirigiblelabs/curriculum-2018/YoanaDimitrova/Video/README.md

-# Here you can find the first homework for the coure Software documentation - Simple graphics exercises.
+# Here you can find the second homework for the coure Software documentation - Video.

 The task is [Scheduled Job](http://www.dirigible.io/samples/complex_job_console.html).